Main Metaphor Map of English page

 - 2D14.
 Pride

 - The Metaphor Map of Old English navigation works in the same way as that of the Metaphor Map of English with a few differences, particularly with regards to dates.
 Because of this, the instructions below can be used in most cases for both Maps.
-For an overview of differences to keep in mind when using the Old English Map please see this section, below.

 Exploring the data

 There are several ways to explore the metaphorical links that we have identified in this Metaphor Map of English.
 The guides below provide instructions on some pathways through the data, to indicate how the Map can be used and allow you to then find the categories which interest you the most.
 These will introduce you to using the different pathways into the data (1, 2 and 3) and the different ways of viewing the data (A, B and C).

 - On the Metaphor Map of English page you will see a circular visualisation representing all of meaning in the English language, as described above.
 Each code (e.g. 1A, 1B, etc.) signifies a different semantic area.

 On the left of the screen there is always a green-coloured box (or purple if you are using the Metaphor Map of Old English).
 This box provides controls to help you access the data.
 These controls change as you move through the visualisation, in order to bring up appropriate information.
 However, there are several controls which are always present and these are explained below: